-On the other hand, the Higher Regional Court of Celle proceeds with a model proceeding filed by aggrieved investors against Porsche and Volkswagen.38 While this proceeding has recently been delayed due to several (and ultimately successful) challenges of bias by the plaintiffs directed at the presiding judge and the outcome of this proceeding is still open, the decisions illustrate that rulings may differ between the Higher Regional Courts.
+However, the Higher Regional Court of Celle is going forward with a model proceeding filed by aggrieved investors against Porsche and Volkswagen.46 While this proceeding has recently been delayed due to several (ultimately successful) challenges of bias by the plaintiffs directed at the presiding judge, in addition to the covid-19 pandemic, and the outcome is yet to be decided, the decisions illustrate that rulings may differ between the higher regional courts.

 Takeover law-related claims

 Under Section 12 WpÜG, the shareholders of the target company are entitled to damages if they have tendered their shares on the grounds of an incorrect or incomplete offer document.
-In legal practice, however, case law rather deals with the timeliness of an offer since the time of an offer sets the amount of the consideration.40 In this respect, debates focus on the question of how to determine whether and when a person has acquired direct or indirect control over a target company.
+In legal practice, however, case law deals with the timing of an offer because that sets the amount of the consideration.62 In this respect, debates focus on the question of how to determine whether and when a person has acquired direct or indirect control over a target company.
 Voting shares of third parties may be attributed to the bidder (Section 30 WpÜG), but usually the facts are not as clear as voting rights held by a subsidiary of the bidder.
-In the case of Schaeffler/Continental, BaFin had to deal with the difficult question of whether cash-settled equity swaps held by a minority stakeholder (Schaeffler Group) could convey direct or indirect control over the target company (Continental AG).41 The prevailing view is that they do not.42 In addition, the rules on acting in concert appear even more controversial and relevant in practice.43
+In the case of Schaeffler/Continental, BaFin had to deal with the difficult question of whether cash-settled equity swaps held by a minority stakeholder (Schaeffler Group) could convey direct or indirect control over the target company (Continental AG).63 The prevailing view is that they do not.64 In addition, the rules on acting in concert appear even more controversial and relevant in practice.65

 Minority shareholder v.
 Deutsche Bank (re Postbank)

-In September 2008 Deutsche Bank AG and Deutsche Post AG, the holding company of Postbank AG, signed an agreement that granted Deutsche Bank the right to acquire 29.75 per cent of the shares in Postbank plus the right to acquire a further 18 per cent within 12 and 36 months after the acquisition of the first stake.
-In January 2009 Deutsche Bank and Deutsche Post amended their agreement and redefined their cooperation.
-Thereafter, Deutsche Bank purchased 22.9 per cent of Postbank shares and in October 2010 submitted a voluntary takeover bid to the free-float shareholders of Postbank.
+In September 2008, Deutsche Bank AG and Deutsche Post AG, the holding company of Postbank AG, signed an agreement that granted Deutsche Bank the right to acquire 29.75 per cent of the shares in Postbank, plus the right to acquire a further 18 per cent within 12 and 36 months of the acquisition of the first stake.
+After an amendment to the agreement in January 2009, Deutsche Bank purchased 22.9 per cent of Postbank shares and in October 2010 submitted a voluntary takeover bid to the free-float shareholders.

 Since the offered purchase price was unattractive, a minority shareholder sued Deutsche Bank for a higher consideration on the assumption that Deutsche Bank should have made a takeover bid as early as October 2008 or January 2009.
 At both times the market price of Postbank shares was considerably higher.
-The plaintiff alleged that Deutsche Bank had passed the threshold of 30 per cent by acquiring the right to purchase additional shares from Deutsche Post in September 2008 or at least because of the attribution of the voting rights held by Deutsche Post, with the attribution resulting from the cooperation agreement between the two companies.
-In July 2014 the BGH expressed sympathy for the latter assumption.44
+The plaintiff alleged that Deutsche Bank had passed the threshold of 30 per cent by acquiring the right to purchase additional shares in September 2008 or at least because of the attribution of the voting rights held by Deutsche Post, which resulted from the cooperation agreement between the two companies.
+In July 2014 the BGH expressed sympathy for the latter assumption.66

 In addition, the BGH decided on a number of controversial legal issues.
-First, it granted shareholders of the target company who had tendered their shares to the bidder a right against the bidder to demand an adjustment of the offered purchase price if the latter was found to be unreasonable.45 Some commentators had argued that shareholders faced with an unreasonable offer were merely entitled to damages for an incorrect or incomplete offer document pursuant to Section 12(1) WpÜG.46 By acknowledging the shareholders' right to demand an adjustment of the purchase price, the BGH rejected this view.
-The court further distinguished this breach of obligation by the bidder from a situation in which the bidder omits to publish a mandatory offer altogether.
-In this situation shareholders are not entitled to damages.47 Finally, the BGH affirmed the view that the attribution of voting rights held by a third party requires that the bidder disposes of an unconditional right to acquire these shares and that the (simple) contractual right against a third party to demand the transfer of the shares does not suffice.48
+First, it granted shareholders of the target company who had tendered their shares to the bidder the right to demand an adjustment of the offered purchase price if the latter was found to be unreasonable.67 Some commentators had argued that shareholders faced with an unreasonable offer were merely entitled to damages for an incorrect or incomplete offer document pursuant to Section 12(1) WpÜG.68 By acknowledging the shareholders' right to demand an adjustment of the purchase price, the BGH rejected this view.
+The court further distinguished this breach of obligation by the bidder from a situation in which the bidder does not publish a mandatory offer altogether.
+In this situation shareholders are not entitled to damages.69 Finally, the BGH affirmed the view that the attribution of voting rights held by a third party requires that the bidder disposes of an unconditional right to acquire these shares and that the (simple) contractual right against a third party to demand the transfer of the shares does not suffice.70

-The ruling of the BGH strengthens the rights of shareholders and at the same time provides clarity for investors and bidders.
-Somewhat ironically, Deutsche Bank later announced the divestment of Postbank as part of its consolidation strategy.49
+The ruling of the BGH strengthens the rights of shareholders and, at the same time, provides clarity for investors and bidders.

-Section 21 et seq.
-WpPG provides a cause of action for an investor who acquires securities that are admitted to trading on a regulated market where the underlying prospectus contains incorrect or incomplete information.51 The list of persons who can be held liable for the losses that the investor has incurred is fairly broad and encompasses the issuer, persons who have assumed liability for the prospectus (e.g., the guarantor) and other persons who initiated the publication of the prospectus.52 If securities of an issuer domiciled outside Germany are also admitted to trading on a foreign regulated market the investor may only establish a claim under German law if the securities were purchased on the basis of a transaction concluded in Germany or an investment service fully or partially rendered in Germany (Section 21 WpPG, Paragraph 3).
+Section 9 et seq.
+WpPG provides a cause of action for an investor who acquires securities that are admitted to trading on a regulated market where the underlying prospectus contains incorrect or incomplete information.72 The list of persons who can be held liable for the losses that the investor has incurred is fairly broad and encompasses the issuer, persons who have assumed liability for the prospectus (e.g., the guarantor) and other persons who initiated the publication of the prospectus.
+If securities of an issuer domiciled outside Germany are also admitted to trading on a foreign regulated market, the investor may only establish a claim under German law if the securities were purchased on the basis of a transaction concluded in Germany or an investment service fully or partially rendered in Germany (Section 9 WpPG, Paragraph 3).

-A defendant cannot be held liable if it can prove that it was not aware of the incorrectness or incompleteness of the prospectus and that this ignorance was not because of gross negligence.
-In practice, however, it is very difficult for a defendant to provide such exonerating proof.53
+A defendant cannot be held liable if they can prove that they were not aware of the incorrectness or incompleteness of the prospectus and that this ignorance was not because of gross negligence.
+In practice, however, it is very difficult for a defendant to provide such exonerating proof.73

-Section 306 KAGB provides for similar rules in respect of units or shares in investment funds, where the defendant is either the management company or any other person who has taken responsibility for the accuracy of the prospectus.
-Section 165 KAGB lists in detail the necessary content of such prospectuses (in the specifically important case of closed-end funds in conjunction with Section 269 KAGB).
+Section 306 KAGB provides for similar rules with respect to units or shares of investment funds, where the defendant is either the management company or any other person who has taken responsibility for the accuracy of the prospectus.
+Section 165 KAGB lists, in detail, the necessary content of such prospectuses (in the specifically important case of closed-end funds in conjunction with Section 269 KAGB).

 Shareholders v.
 Deutsche Telekom AG

-A well-known case on prospectus liability relates to the third initial public offering (IPO) of Deutsche Telekom AG shares in the year 2000.
-The company was formed in 1996 when the formerly state-owned monopoly Deutsche Bundespost was privatised.
-In December 2014, the BGH held that the prospectus published by Deutsche Telekom AG for its third IPO contained misleading statements on the valuation of the company's real estate assets and on certain shares held by a subsidiary.58
+A well-known case of prospectus liability relates to the third initial public offering (IPO) of Deutsche Telekom AG shares in 2000.
+The company was formed in 1996 when the former state-owned monopoly Deutsche Bundespost was privatised.
+In December 2014, the BGH held that the prospectus published by Deutsche Telekom AG for its third IPO contained misleading statements on the valuation of the company's real estate assets and on certain shares held by a subsidiary.78

-In recent years, investors have commenced lawsuits against credit rating agencies based on the ground that claimants allegedly relied on the accuracy of the rating when making their investment decision and the rating later turned out to be inaccurate.
-Such legal action has been fostered by a reform of the CRAR.59 Pursuant to Article 35a CRAR,60 investors have a claim for damages against a credit rating agency if the latter has intentionally or grossly negligently committed one of the infringements listed in Annex III of the CRAR and this has affected a credit rating.
+In recent years, investors have commenced lawsuits against credit rating agencies on the grounds that claimants allegedly relied on the accuracy of the rating when making their investment decision and the rating later turned out to be inaccurate.
+Such legal action has been fostered by a reform of the CRAR.80 Pursuant to Article 35a of the CRAR,81 investors have a claim for damages against a credit rating agency if the latter has intentionally or negligently committed one of the infringements listed in Annex III of the CRAR and this has affected a credit rating.
 Until Article 35a came into force, claims for damages had to be asserted exclusively under national civil law.
-Since the legal framework in Germany did not provide for specific liability rules for wrongful ratings, investors had to draw their claims on general civil law liability or compensation rules.
+Since the legal framework in Germany did not provide for specific liability rules for wrongful ratings, investors had to draw their claims from general civil law liability or compensation rules.

 Investor v. rating agency

 In 2018, the Higher Regional Court of Düsseldorf dealt with both the scope of Article 35a CRAR and the applicability of general civil law principles to false ratings.
-According to the Court's judgment, Article 35a CRAR does not establish any liability of a credit rating agency towards the investor if its rating relates to the issuer of the financial instrument acquired by the investor but not to the financial instrument itself.61 Further, the court held that the rating agreement concluded between the issuer and the rating agency in the case of a issuer rating does not establish any protective obligations towards investors who acquire a financial instrument of the rated issuer.
+According to the court's judgment, Article 35a CRAR does not establish any liability of a credit rating agency towards the investor if its rating relates to the issuer of the financial instrument acquired by the investor but not to the financial instrument itself.82 Furthermore, the court held that the rating agreement made between the issuer and the rating agency in the case of an issuer rating does not establish any protective obligations towards investors who acquire a financial instrument of the rated issuer.